Choreography

 Face to Face (2022)

-Using hand gestures, rhythmic play, or simple embraces, Lukas Malkowski and Naishi Wang both superb performers, speak through movements.
+Using hand gestures, rhythmic play, or simple embraces, Lukas Malkowski and Naishi Wang speak through movements.
 Sometimes mirroring the other, sometimes doing the opposite, their fluid or syncopated gestures are X-rays revealing volatile and impregnable states of being.
 A hymn to imperfect transmission, Face to Face depicts the ramifications of our relations to the world, to the other, and invites the audience to decrypt its secrets.

 Face to Face (2022) Festival TransAmériques, Internationale Tanzmesse Düsseldorf 2022, Performance&Choreography by Naishi Wang & Lukas Malkowski, Lighting Design by Chris Malkowski, Photos&Videos by Jeremy Mimnagh